About Roger H. Brown

-During his tenure, the college has created the world’s largest online music education system (including MOOCs that have reached more than 1.7 million students and the launch of online degree and certificate programs that serve a global base of musicians from more than 150 countries), expanded its global reach to attract students from over 100 countries, and created Berklee's Presidential Scholars and Africa Scholars programs that provide full scholarships to top musicians from around the world.
+During his tenure, the college has created the world’s largest online music education system (including massive open online courses, or MOOCs, that have reached more than 2.4 million students and the launch of online undergraduate and graduate degree and certificate programs that serve a global base of musicians from more than 150 countries), expanded its global reach to attract students from over 100 countries, and created Berklee's Presidential Scholars and Africa Scholars programs that provide full scholarships to top musicians from around the world.
 He has overseen the expansion of the City Music Program beyond Boston in an effort to provide educational opportunities for talented but economically disadvantaged urban youth.
-The program now has partners in cities across America and abroad, reaching more than 29,000 students.
+The program now has partners in cities across America and abroad, reaching more than 55,000 students.
 As well, Brown has led Berklee to adopt a more selective admissions policy that requires an interview and audition for all applicants to the college.
 Along with that effort, Brown oversaw the creation of a new advising program to support all entering students.
-Under Brown’s leadership, the amount of scholarship and financial aid available to Berklee students has increased by 400 percent, growing from $9 million to $44 million.
+Under Brown’s leadership, the amount of scholarship and financial aid available to Berklee students has increased by over 500 percent, growing from $9 million to over $70 million.

 Roger H. Brown explains the power of improvisation, which reaches well beyond our musical lives.

 For more on Roger H. Brown, see his inaugural profile.

 More About Linda Mason